 - Most training programs require you to attend the training at the trainer’s facility.
 This means your agency would incur travel expenses for sending your employees to these remote locations.
 Titletown Drones instructors will come to you!
 We will provide classroom and flight training in your community which will save your agency time, money and resources.

-- If your agency adopted a new technology such as the TASER™, you wouldn’t equip your officers with this technology without first training them.
+- If your agency adopted a new technology such as Total Station or TASER™, you would certainly train your employees first.
 Drones may look easy to fly but piloting a done is complicated and untrained pilots are at a high risk of crashing.
 This creates a risk of personal injury and property damage.
 Training will reduce your liability.

 - Employees of government agencies are required to obtain FAA approval before piloting a remote aircraft unless they are under direct supervision of a licensed sUAS pilot.
 Our instructors are certified remote pilots and therefore they can legally instruct your student pilots and observers, even if they are not yet certified remote pilots.